opvious/sdk.py/README.md

 ## Licensing

 The SDK is licensed under Apache 2.0.
-The Opvious platform is available both as a managed cloud service (free on small datasets) and self-hosted (free for non-commercial projects).
+The Opvious platform is available as a self-hosted service, free for small projects.
 See our [plans page](https://www.opvious.io/plans) for more information.